Learn something new every day

 More Info... by email

 The Gothic period extended from the 12th to the 15th century Anno Domini (AD) in Europe.
 It was a French-borne artistic movement that sprouted a number of artistic works of many kinds, but is best known for its fashions and its innovative and unique style of architecture.
 The Gothic period developed out of the Romanesque period, and many historic European churches feature architecture from this movement.
-The Gothic period is the artistic period just preceding the famous art period known as the Renaissance, which began in Italy and occurred in the 15th through the 17th century.
+This period is the artistic period just preceding the famous art period known as the Renaissance, which began in Italy and occurred in the 15th through the 17th century.

 Famous Gothic style buildings are many, but include the Notre Dame Cathedral in Paris, France, the Cologne Cathedral in Germany and the Basilica of San Francesco d'Assisi in Italy.
 After construction of the original Gothic period buildings, Gothic style experienced a revival in the 16th century, further spreading the architectural look of the period.
-This is why some early American churches are built in the Gothic style when settlers were not yet in the Americas during the Gothic period.
+This is why some early American churches are built in the Gothic style when settlers were not yet in the Americas during this period.